AmruthPillai/Reactive-Resume/README.md

 ## How do I deploy the project myself

-One way is to use the following ["Deploy to Netlify" button](https://www.netlify.com/blog/2016/11/29/introducing-the-deploy-to-netlify-button/)
+One way is to deploy to Netlify

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/AmruthPillai/Reactive-Resume)